 I've thought and thought about this, but can loneliness kill you?
 I've lived through my teenage years, twenties, three-quarters of my thirties, but am still hoping that just around the corner will be the one.
 If not — can loneliness kill you?

 So, how do you build up your social network?
-There are a number of ways you might consider:
+Here are some ideas to get you started:

-- Initiate activities such as staff lunches or outings with coworkers.
+- Initiating activities such as staff lunches or outings with coworkers

-- Throw a potluck and invite the people you’d like to know better.
+- Throwing a potluck and inviting people you’d like to know better

-- Use social media to reconnect with old friends or alumni from your school or university.
+- Using social media to reconnect with old friends or alumni from your school or university

-- Join a Meetup for people in your area with similar interests.
+- Joining a meetup for people in your area with similar interests

-- Start online dating or attend local speed-dating events to help you in your search for a romantic partner.
+- Online dating or attending local speed-dating events to help you in your search for a romantic partner